 Cancel for Non-Payment Policy

-January 10, 2017 - Financial aid and scholarships begin to disburse
+January 11, 2021 - Earliest date Financial Aid and Scholarships will begin to disburse

 Other helpful tips:

 - Pay any past due charges on your student account.
 Any payment you submit will be applied to these charges first.

 - If you are receiving financial aid or other awards, review your Tasks in CalCentral to make sure your financial aid file is complete and that you have satisfied all eligibility requirements for disbursement.

 - If you are receiving funding from an outside source (i.e., agency, scholarship, sponsor), work closely with them to disburse your funds promptly.
 If you are paying tuition and fees from personal funds, don’t wait until the last minute.

 - You may pay through a Credit Card through CalCentral (with a 2.75% fee which only covers the cost of the service provider), which is an option that students and parents have told us they wanted.